h3nnn4n/neo-personal-website/website/content/posts/aratu__ik_fk.md

 notable property that our solver has is depending only on the forward kinematics as the "model".
 Checkout the full code [here](https://github.com/h3nnn4n/hexapod).

+Check another Aratu related projects on the on the [Aratu Tag](/tags/aratu/).